Ph.D., University of Illinois at Chicago

 B.A. in Psychology and B.A. in Sociology, University of Michigan

-Holtschneider, C. (in press).
+Holtschneider, C. (2016).
 From independence to interdependence: Redefining outcomes for transitional living programs for youth experiencing homelessness.
-Families in Society.
+Families in Society: The Journal of Contemporary Social Services, 97, 160-170.

 Holtschneider, C. (2016).
 A part of something: The importance of transitional living programs within a Housing First framework for youth experiencing homelessness.
 Children and Youth Services Review, 65, 204-215.

-Holtschneider, C. (2015, October).
+Holtschneider, C. (2015).
 The impact of transitional living programs: Perspectives of homeless youth.
-Oral presentation at the Council on Social Work Education Annual Program, Denver, CO.
+Oral presentation at the Council on Social Work Education Annual Program, Denver, Colo.

 State of Illinois Licensure, Licensed Clinical Social Worker